Raven312/NYU-Database-Final-Project/readme.txt

 cd to the project home directory and put the test file: <test_file_name.txt> in the project home directory. run the following command: python3 main.py <test_file_name.txt>
+# The test file should only contain the sql command without any useless empty line.

 The output file will be generated at the directory: /output the file name is defined by the sql: outputtofile(<table_name>, <output_file_name>.txt)